SrivastavaSrijan/WordRace/README.md

 A fun, React-Redux game to gauge how fast you type, developed by someone who potentially has stubby fingers 🖖🏻

 ## 👁️ Preview
-Check it out here - [Pomodoro Clock](https://apps.srijansrivastava.tech/PomodoroClock/)
+Check it out here - [Word Race](https://apps.srijansrivastava.tech/PomodoroClock/)

 ## ⏲️ About the Application